pfichtner/log4shell-hunter/README.md

 ### FIRST RELEASE AVAILABLE

 Are you afraid of having JARs where a vulnerable version of log4j was included (shaded) or that coders did copy vulnerable log4j classes into the project.
-This is where most scanners will have false negatives.
-Most scanners rely on metadata like pom.xml describing the log4j version.
+This is where most scanners will have false negatives because they rely on metadata like pom.xml describing the log4j version.

 This scanner does bytecode analysis!
 So it does **not** depend on:
 - fingerprinted jar files